aws-samples/amazon-fsx-workshop/fsx-lustre/workshop/7-bulk-load/README.md

 ```

-- While this is running, verify data isn't being loaded through the client by running nload to monitor network throughput in real time on the client.
-Monitor the throughput for a few seconds then exit nload by using Control+Z.
+- The command will completed within seconds, but data is being loaded from the linked S3 bucket directly to the file system.
+At this point the client is done, it issued the restore command and now the FSx for Lustre file system takes over.
+While the data load is running, verify data isn't being loaded through the client by running **nload** to monitor network throughput in real time on the client.
+Monitor the throughput for a few seconds then exit nload by using Ctrl+Z.

 ```sh
 nload -u M

 ```

 - Access the CloudWatch dashboard you created earlier and monitor file system performance during the data load.